TAO Toolkit Quick Start Guide

 installed by pip wasn’t added to the

 PATH environment variable in your local machine.
-To fix this, run the
+In this case, please run the

 following command: